CoLRev-Environment/bib-dedupe/README.md

 ## Documentation

-Explore the official documentation for comprehensive information on installation, usage, and customization of Bib-Dedupe.
+Explore the [official documentation](https://colrev-environment.github.io/bib-dedupe/) for comprehensive information on installation, usage, and customization of Bib-Dedupe.

 ## Citation

 If you use Bib-Dedupe in your research, please cite it as follows:

-TODO
+Wagner, G. (2024) Bib-Dedupe - An open-source Python library for deduplication of bibliographic records.
+Available at https://github.com/CoLRev-Environment/bib-dedupe.

 ## Contribution Guidelines

 We welcome contributions from the community to enhance and expand Bib-Dedupe.
-If you would like to contribute, please follow our contribution guidelines.
+If you would like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

-Bib-Dedupe is released under the MIT License, allowing free and open use and modification.
+Bib-Dedupe is released under the [MIT License](LICENSE), allowing free and open use and modification.

 ## Contact

-For any questions, issues, or feedback, please open an issue on our GitHub repository.
+For any questions, issues, or feedback, please open an [issue](https://github.com/CoLRev-Environment/bib-dedupe/issues) on our GitHub repository.

 Happy deduplicating with Bib-Dedupe!